Estes Kefauver: U.S. House of Representatives

 In a televised speech given in Memphis, in which he responded to such charges, Kefauver put on a coonskin cap and proudly proclaimed, "I may be a pet coon, but I'm not Boss Crump's pet coon."

 To win election to the Senate, Kefauver defeated the incumbent Tom Stewart in the 1948 Democratic primary.
 Kefauver was backed by the influential editor Edward J. Meeman of the Memphis Press-Scimitar, who had long fought the Crump machine for its corruption and stranglehold over Memphis politics.
 After he went on to win both the primary and the election, he adopted the cap as his trademark and wore it in every successive campaign.
 He received the cap from journalist Drue Smith.

 Kefauver was unique in Tennessee politics in his outspoken liberal views, a stand which established a permanent bloc of opposition to him in the state.
 Kefauver's success—despite his liberal views—was predicated largely on his support by the Nashville Tennessean, a consistently liberal newspaper that served as a focus for anti-Crump sentiment in the state.
 His constituency included many prominent citizens, whose views were considerably less liberal than his, but who admired him for his integrity.

 Despite opposition from the Crump machine, Kefauver won the Democratic nomination, which in those days was tantamount to election in Tennessee.
 His victory is widely seen as the beginning of the end for the Crump machine's influence in statewide politics.

 Once in the Senate, Kefauver began to make a name for himself as a crusader for consumer protection laws and antitrust legislation.
 On civil rights, he was ambivalent: he admitted later that he had difficulty adjusting to the idea of racial integration, and in 1960 he held out to the last in favor of permitting cross-examination of black complainants in voting rights cases.
-Despite this fact, Kefauver supported the civil rights program generally, and was consistently supported organized labor and other movements considered liberal in the South at that time.
+Despite this fact, Kefauver supported the civil rights program generally, and consistently supported organized labor and other movements considered liberal in the South at that time.